markoboger/de.htwg.seapal/README.md

 5. Commit changes to your fork only.
 6. Provide the URL of your fork on the moodle site for this lecture.
 7. Only when asked, send me a pull request.

+## Set up a PhP Server
+1. Start XAMPP dashboard on your local machine
+2. Configure the path to de.htwg.seapal/Seapal_php/site
+3. start the Apache Server
+4. navigate to localhost:8080 with your browser (Chrome preferred for this lecture)